Times Spent Outdoors: Priceless!

 The Gila topminnow (Poeciliopsis occidentalis) once lived in the U.S. throughout the Gila River basin, from near the Colorado River into New Mexico.
 During the last half-century, its range has declined substantially.
 Natural populations only occur in multiple streams in the Santa Cruz River basin, including the section in Mexico, and a single location along the Gila River.

-However, Arizona Game and Fish Department and its partners have established an additional 66 wild and captive populations throughout the basin, and continue to establish more.
+However, Arizona Game And Fish Department and its partners have established an additional 66 wild and captive populations throughout the basin, and continue to establish more.

 "Though many people focus on what we've lost, this year's finding reinforces the fact that our Santa Cruz River is still living," said Claire Zugmeyer, ecologist at the Tucson-based nonprofit Sonoran Institute, and long-time coordinator of the annual fish survey.
 "Yes, things have changed over the last century, but the Santa Cruz, whether it's dry or wet, is still the backbone linking all our communities together.